USING AN AUTOMOTIVE TYPE RELAY TO CONTROL A NEMO PUMP:

 Automotive type relays, commonly rated 30 Amps @ 12 Volt DC, can also be used to control other types of 12VDC loads…including 12VDC pumps.
 The main purpose of connecting a relay into a water pump control circuit, is that the relay will enable the water pump to be turned on and off from a distant, remotely located, holding-tank-mounted float switch.
 The advantage of using a relay is that the float switch would require a much lighter gauge (and thus less expensive) run of wire to operate the (very low amp draw) relay than the heavier gauge run of wire required if the float switch were wired directly into the circuit that runs the (much higher amp draw) pump.

-The diagrams at right are a schematic representation of a standard automotive relay as originally designed by Bosch.
+The diagrams below are a schematic representation of a standard automotive relay as originally designed by Bosch.
 Pins 85 and 86 are the connections for the electromagnet coil.
 One will be grounded and the other connected to 12 volts.
 Either pin can be wired through a mechanical switch.

 Pins 87, 87a, and 30 are the connections for the switch contacts, and are generally rated for at least 30 amps.
 This switch is a single pole, double throw type, or SPDT.
 Pin 30 is the “pole”, which can “throw” to either of the other two contacts.
 In its normal state, the pole is connected to pin 87a.
 When energized, the relay toggles so that the connection is broken between the pole and 87a and completed to pin 87.
 So depending upon how the switch is wired, it can open an electrical circuit as easily as close the circuit!

 The terminals of a relay are defined as follows:

 30 is the pole or common.